 - $6 for an international ATM cash withdrawal

 - 4% of any transaction you make outside the U.S. using your debit card

 - 3% of any transaction you make in foreign currency using an ATM card

-It’s also a smart idea to take out cash at once instead of making lots of small withdrawals to prevent fees from adding up.
-On the other hand, don’t withdraw too much, as you’ll want to guard against the risks of pickpockets or lost handbags.
+It’s also a smart idea to take out cash at once, instead of making lots of small withdrawals, to prevent fees from adding up.
+On the other hand, don’t withdraw too much, as you’ll want to guard against the risks of pickpockets or lost wallets.

 Finally, make sure to tell your bank you’ll be out of the country so you don’t get locked out of your account.

 When you get to the airport, you’ll likely see one or more exchange kiosks offering a variety of foreign currency.
 Despite what their signs might advertise, these exchanges typically have the worst rates and the highest fees.

 “Definitely avoid airport currency exchange because you’ll likely get an even lower exchange rate,” says Nick Brennan, world traveler and founder of My UK SIM Card.
 “They know that they have a captive audience who may have left it to the last minute [and] are in a rush (but also excited about their vacation), and so [they] can get away with offering an even lower rate.”

 If you plan in advance, you won’t be that worried traveler who’s susceptible to high fees because you didn’t get currency in advance.
 You also can arm yourself with knowledge by researching current exchange rates before you leave.
 That way, you’ll have a good sense of what’s a fair rate and what’s not.

 Unless you belong to a traveler-friendly bank, chances are you’ll lose money during the exchange from U.S. dollars to another currency.
 Fortunately, there are lots of travel destinations where you barely have to use cash at all.